Skip to content

 2. More info about the ColorCamera node and possible configurations.

-3. If your image is shown upside down (on older OAK-1 cameras), you can rotate it on-device by activating this configuration.
+3. If your image is shown upside down, you can rotate it on-device by activating this configuration (remove the #).

 4. THE_1080_P = 1920x1080 pixel (aspect ratio: 16:9).
 You can check all supported sensors and their respective resolutions at the DepthAI Docs.
 IMX378 is used in the OAK-1.